Washington Avenue Bridge

 Bridge Information

-The Washington Avenue Bridge is a Pennsylvania through truss and was built in 1901.
+The Washington Avenue Bridge was built from 1901 to 1902 in order to reduce the traffic on the adjacent 1870 Waco Suspension Bridge.
 The truss has a span of 450 feet, which is an extremely long span length for a simply spanning truss bridge.
-When first built, this bridge was claimed to be the longest known simply spanning truss bridge in the world, although it fell short of that in reality.
-However, it was the longest simple span truss in Texas.
+When it was first built, this bridge was claimed to be the longest known simply spanning truss bridge in the world, although it fell short of that in reality.
+It was actually the sixteenth longest single-span truss bridge in North America, the tenth longest vehicular single-span truss bridge, and the longest span in the southwest.
+However, it is now the oldest and longest Pennsylvania Through Truss that is still in the United States.

 References